lakshmi-udaan/demo-github-actions/doc/docs/sections/build-custom-metrics.md

 SqlMetricManager
     .addMetric(<MetricCategoryEnums>.<METRIC>.getId(), <MetricEnumName>())
 ```
-Note: Add the above code(step 7) during the start of your application.
+Note: Add the above code(Step8) during the start of your application.